LiliaFramework/Modules/inventory/docs/hooks.md

 # Hooks

-Module-specific events raised by the Inventory module.
+Module-specific events raised by the Weighted Inventory module.

 ---